Cumberland Furnace in Dickson County, Tennessee — The American South (East South Central)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Settlements & Settlers.

 Location.
-36° 16.057′ N, 87° 21.588′ W. Marker is in Cumberland Furnace, Tennessee, in Dickson County.
-Marker is on Cinder Road west of Leach Road, on the right when traveling west.
-The marker is in the Cumberland Furnace Historic Village.
+36° 15.95′ N, 87° 21.469′ W. Marker is in Cumberland Furnace, Tennessee, in Dickson County.
+Marker is at the intersection of Leach Road and Hunt Road, on the left when traveling south on Leach Road.
+Marker is in Cumberland Furnace Historic Village.
 Touch for map.
-Marker is in this post office area: Cumberland Furnace TN 37051, United States of America.
+Marker is at or near this postal address: 1048 Hwy 48 N, Cumberland Furnace TN 37051, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Drouillard House (about 700 feet away, measured in a direct line); Thompson House Hand House (approx. 0.2 miles away); Cumberland Furnace Iron Plantation (approx. ¼ mile away); Promise Land (approx. 4.2 miles away); Fighting for Freedom (approx. 4.3 miles away); Robert Nesbit (approx. 4.7 miles away); To All Who Served (approx. 6.3 miles away).
+Drouillard House (within shouting distance of this marker); Hand House (within shouting distance of Stark's Cabin (approx. 0.2 miles away); Cumberland Furnace Iron Plantation (approx. 0.3 miles away); Promise Land (approx. 4.1 miles away); Fighting for Freedom (approx. 4.1 miles away); Robert Nesbit (approx. 4.6 miles away); To All Who Served (approx. 6.1 miles away).
 Touch for a list and map of all markers in Cumberland Furnace.

 Credits.
-This page was last revised on June 15, 2020.
+This page was last revised on June 16, 2020.
 It was originally submitted on June 15, 2020, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
-This page has been viewed 255 times since then and 90 times this year.
-Photos: 1, 2. submitted on June 15, 2020, by Duane and Tracy Marsteller of Murfreesboro, Tennessee. • J. Makali Bruton was the editor who published this page.
+This page has been viewed 270 times since then and 122 times this year.
+Photos: 1, 2. submitted on June 15, 2020, by Duane and Tracy Marsteller of Murfreesboro, Tennessee. • Devry Becker Jones was the editor who published this page.